stkterry/termy/README.md

 ![Termy](doc/termypics/termy.png)

 A little Ruby timer that sits in your terminal and eats away seconds.
-It's banner will shift from green, to yellow, to red as the timer wears down.
+Its banner will shift from green, to yellow, to red as the timer wears down.
 It'll continously flash red/yellow once the timer is up.